caiorss/Functional-Programming/haskell/Functors__Monads__Applicatives_and_Monoids.md

     -   <http://learnyouahaskell.com/functors-applicative-functors-and-monoids>
     -   <http://squing.blogspot.com.br/2008/01/unmonad-tutorial-io-in-haskell-for-non.html>

-### State Monad<a id="sec-1-5-7" name="sec-1-5-7"></a>
+## State Monad<a id="sec-1-9" name="sec-1-9"></a>

 A stateless function or pure function is a function that only relies on its input.
 State monad allows to simulate aspects of imperative language in pure a functional language.

 Many Haskell tutorials and examples about State Monad won't run or compile because the Control.Monad.State has changed and State was deprecated in favor of StateT, unfortunately it makes many tutorials about State Monads be outdated and it might frustrate newcomers trying to understand it for the first time.
-To solve this problem this tutorial will use the old implementation of State Monad which the source code is provided here: OldState.
+To solve this problem this tutorial will use the old implementation of State Monad which the source code is provided here: [OldState](src/OldState.hs).

 Some StackOverflow threads describing the problem: